 We’ve been with Kleen-Rite for over 25 years now.
 Their

 prices on Armor All Wipes and other supplies are the best compared to other supply companies and we enjoy the personal service we get from Mike and Keith’s team.

 After 25 years of owning and operating two successful hotel operations, I retired and moved back home

 to Arkansas.
 A good friend of mine had retired and was bored, so he decided to open a car wash.
 Shortly

 later, I followed in his footsteps to give me something to do in my new found spare time.
 I built my first

 wash and eventually bought my competitor’s location.
 I needed help in remodeling it and contacted Keith

 at Kleen-Rite, who was a lot of help.
-He helped me get all new equipment and update the car wash.
+He helped me get all new equipment and new CAT 310 Pumps.
 I enjoy

 the car wash business, it makes pretty good money and it’s great for a retired guy without a lot of work.